LukeGirvan/webscraping_practice/README.md

 # Web Scraping Practice: Country Data Extraction
 This Python script demonstrates web scraping techniques using the requests library to make HTTP requests and BeautifulSoup for parsing HTML content.
-The goal is to extract data from a sample website and organize it into dictionaries for further analysis.
+The goal is to extract data from a sample website and put it into a pandas dataframe for further analysis.

 ## Code Explanation
+This script performs the following tasks:

-- The script begins by sending a GET request to the specified URL and checks if the request was successful (HTTP status code 200).
+-Sends a GET request to the specified website: ScrapeThisSite Simple Page.

-- It then uses BeautifulSoup to parse the HTML content of the webpage and extracts data by finding elements with specific CSS classes.
+-Parses the HTML content of the page using BeautifulSoup.

-- The extracted data is stored in dictionaries where the country name serves as the key and the respective data (capital, population, or area) serves as the value.

-- Finally, the script prints the extracted data and sorts the data based on population and area for further analysis.
+-Extracts data from elements with the following classes:
+country-name: Country names.
+country-capital: Capital cities.
+country-population: Population figures.
+country-area: Country areas in square kilometers.

+-Creates a Pandas DataFrame to store the extracted data, with columns named appropriately: "Country Name," "Capital," "Population," and "Area(km2)."

+-Returns the Pandas DataFrame containing the extracted data.

 ### Error Handling
-If the GET request fails (status code other than 200), the script prints a message indicating the failure.
+If the script fails to retrieve the webpage (HTTP status code other than 200), it will print "Failed to retrieve the webpage" and return None.

-Note
-This code is intended practice in web scraping.
-Always respect the website's terms of service and robots.txt file when scraping data from websites, and consider the legality and ethics of web scraping in any specific context.
+Ensure that you respect the website's terms of service and policies while scraping data from it.

+This script serves as a basic example of web scraping for educational purposes.
+For more complex and real-world scenarios, consider using more robust tools and handling potential issues like exceptions and error handling.